ErikFos/build_workshop/exercises/2_Build_Apps/3_build-apps-deploy/build-apps-deply.md

 1. Click **Download**.

-    Save the MTAR file on your OneDrive sand share it with Meike Wietkamp <Meike.Wietkamp@hydro.com>.
+    Save the MTAR file on your OneDrive and share it with Meike Wietkamp <Meike.Wietkamp@hydro.com>.
 She will deploy you app and also add it to Work Zone so you can enjoy you delightful app!